Looking for immediate access to the library?

-- Returning all materials borrowed on your library card by the due date or paying late fees.
+- Return or renew all materials borrowed on your card by the due date.

 - Immediately reporting a lost or stolen card.

 - Reporting any changes to your address, phone number or email address to the library.

 - Adhering to these responsibilities if you lend your card to someone else.

 - Follow the Computer Use and Internet Access Policy when using a library computer.